theKashey/rewiremock/README.md

  - rewiremock.inScope(callback) - place callback inside a sandbox.
  - rewiremock.around(loader, creator) - loads a module in an asynchronous sandbox.
  ## mocking API
- - rewiremock(moduleName: string):rewiremock - set name of overloading module
+ - rewiremock(moduleName: string) - set name of overloading module
+    - .enable/disable() - to enable or disable mock (enabled by default).
-    - .with(stubs: function | Object) - overloads current module
+    - .with(stubs: function | Object) - overloads module with a value
     - .withDefault(stub: function | Object) - overload `default` es6 export
-    - .by(otherModule: string) - overload everything by another module
+    - .by(otherModule: string) - overload by another module
     - .callThought() - first load original module, and next extend it by provided stub.
-    - .enable/disable() - to enable or disable mock (enabled by default).
-    - .toBeUsed() - enables usage checking
+    - .toBeUsed() - enables usage checking.
+    - .directChildOnly - will do mock only direct dependencies.
+    - .calledFromMock - will do mock only dependencies of mocked dependencies.
  ## isolation API
  - rewiremock.isolation() - enables isolation
  - rewiremock.withoutIsolation() - disables isolation